 Head to Ancash for celebrations of La Virgen del Rosario on October 4, complete with a symbolic cosplay of a battle between Moors and Christians.
 It’s also held in Lima, Cusco, and various other towns.
-Also in October (the 8th), and also commemorating a battle, Peru celebrates Admiral Miguel Grau, a naval hero in the War of the Pacific.
+Also, in October (the 8th) commemorating a battle, Peru celebrates Admiral Miguel Grau, a naval hero in the War of the Pacific.

-When is the Best Season to Travel Peru?
+When is the Best Season to Travel to Peru?

 When is the Best Time to Travel to Peru?

-As mentioned the best time to travel Peru is during the winter.
-It’s during this time that the air is dryest and you stand less of a chance of rain.
+As mentioned, the best time to travel to Peru is during the winter.
+During this time, the air is dryest, and you have less chance of rain.
 We traveled to Peru in June and had a fantastic time.
-Just note that it is winter so you’ll want to bring a packable down jacket and other warm gear.
+Just note that it is winter, so you’ll want to bring a packable down jacket and other warm gear.

 When is the Best Time to Visit Machu Picchu?